BrJustinas/streamers/README.md

 # twitch-streamers
-twitch streamers –  is a project that allows you to create a list of Twitch.tv streamers in order to promote them.
+twitch streamers –  is an application that allows you to create a list of Twitch.tv streamers in order to promote them.

 ### Q: What is the best way for me to host this project locally or remotely?